banner sunset

 Watch the ice skaters at the Rockefeller Center rink or in Central Park, or tie on a pair of skates yourself, as long as you don’t mind being out-skated by some locals.
 Besides, there’s nothing as sweet as a bit of rink time with your love – remember Serendipity?

 Rockefeller Center and Central Park simply too touristy for your taste?
 Then head to Bryant Park’s Winter Village for other skating options.
-They also boast a number of food stalls, shops, and miscellaneous vendors.
+They also boast many food stalls, shops, and miscellaneous vendors.
 You know, if you'd like to treat your partner to a little something.

 What’s Valentine’s Day without a little sensuality?
 One of the most romantic things to do in New York City for this lovers’ holiday is a celebration of the human body, in all its glory.